awslabs/aws-api-gateway-developer-portal/README.md

 Content on the Home page, the Getting Started page can be modified by updating the markdown files in `/custom-content/content-fragments`.

-Each file begins [yaml front matter](https://jekyllrb.com/docs/front-matter/) block.
+Each file begins with a [yaml front matter](https://jekyllrb.com/docs/front-matter/) block.
 This front matter is used to fill in data beyond the content of the page.

 ```yaml
 ---